ucsb/campus-cloud-docs/docs/bestpractices/vpn.md

 - AWS Security Group (SG) is allowing your specific traffic
 - AWS network ACL configured for the subnet is allowing your specific traffic IN and OUT (optional)

-###  Campus-centric issues - Common Solution
+###  Common Solution - Campus-centric issues

-Most cases have been resolved by modifying a host based firewall to except traffic from the specific IP address/subnets being used in your Campus Cloud account.  **REMEMBER these RFC 1918 private addresses (e.g. 10.x.x.x) are being routed back to campus **
+Most cases have been resolved by modifying a campus host based firewall to except traffic from the specific IP address/subnets being used in your Campus Cloud account.

+**REMEMBER these RFC 1918 private addresses (e.g. 10.x.x.x) are being routed back to campus**

 If the above items are all true then the issue is likely to be local to your service or host.
 We suggest you check the folowing in this order: